 What's the Problem & How are Progressives Addressing It

 However, local tax codes can be progressively structured to promote equity, reduce inequality, provide public services, and create jobs even while they help dig municipalities out of the hole the pandemic blew in the budget.
 Making sure that wealthy individuals and powerful corporations pay their fair share helps bring about more economic equality even before that money is spent.
 Providing sufficient funding to make high-quality schools and social services available in every community can improve racial and class equity.
 When taxes adequately fund public services, public employees are in the position to contribute to their community while enjoying economic stability.
-Lastly, local governments need to effectively utilize federal and state programs designed to provide aide during the COVID-19 pandemic.
+Lastly, local governments need to effectively utilize federal and state programs designed to provide aid during the COVID-19 pandemic.

 Progressive goals in local tax policy should aim to use high-road taxation strategies to raise funds necessary to maintain and improve public investment.
-These goals should be achieved through progressive taxation programs that places financial burdens on wealthy individuals and corporations that can most afford to bear them.
+These goals should be achieved through progressive taxation programs that place financial burdens on wealthy individuals and corporations that can most afford to bear them.
 By making taxation and revenue programs transparent, neutral, and stable, public officials can create trust between themselves and their constituents and greater support for innovative policies.

 Available Local Levers & Targets for Reform

 The first step to creating an equitable and just local revenue policy is to eliminate regressive fees and fines from the local tax codes.
-Depending on these mechanisms shifts the cost of funding local government onto those who can least afford to bear it, and have the effect of criminalizing poverty.
+Depending on these mechanisms shifts the cost of funding local government onto those who can least afford to bear it, and has the effect of criminalizing poverty.
 For example, if a community decides to raise funds by increasing fees for parking permits, working class people will pay a much larger percentage of their income for parking compared to the wealthy.
-People who can’t afford to renew their permits will get fines making it even more difficult to renew their parking permit, leading to more fines.
+People who can’t afford to renew their permits will get fines, making it even more difficult to renew their parking permits, leading to more fines.
 Eventually, people’s non-payment of these fees will result in the suspension of their driver’s license.
 If they continue to use their car, say, because it’s necessary to get to their place of employment, they will be rendered criminals for the simple fact that they are too poor to pay their parking permit fees but still need to use their car if they want to keep a roof over their head.

-Municipalities in states that allow municipal income tax should also consider creating a city-level refundable earned income tax credit (EITC).
+Municipalities in states that allow municipal income taxes should also consider creating a city-level refundable earned income tax credit (EITC).
 A refundable tax credit means that if the value of the credit is larger than the taxpayer’s tax liability, they will receive the surplus in the form of a tax refund.
 Since many low-income households have little to no tax liability, refundable tax credits reward employment and reduce poverty.

 There are other strategies for allocating the tax burden onto parties most able to bear it.
 In states where income taxes are not possible, mansion taxes or second home taxes may be an effective way of forcing those with more to pay more.
 Consumption taxes, such as sales and excise taxes, are steeply regressive.
 Poorer families that use a greater share of their income on purchasing daily necessities like food and clothing are hit the hardest.
-However, for wealthy who use a relatively small portion of their income on things like food and clothing, while spending heavily on tax exempt items like financial investment or out-of-state property will be able to avoid paying their fair share.
+However, wealthy families, who use a relatively small portion of their income on things like food and clothing, while spending heavily on tax exempt items like financial investments or out-of-state property, will be able to avoid paying their fair share.

 Lastly, cities and towns should close corporate tax loopholes whenever possible, and resist engaging in a race-to-the-bottom to try to attract more corporate investment.
 While corporations and rich individuals promise to magically create universal growth and prosperity, this is not the case: large tax cuts for corporations and those in the highest income tax brackets have been shown to have almost no direct correlation with economic growth.
 Instead, they pocket the money at everyone else’s expense.
-The Congressional Research Service found this to be after conducting a 65-year study on the effect taxes have on broader economic growth trends.
+The Congressional Research Service found this to be true after conducting a 65-year study on the effect taxes have on broader economic growth trends.
 Any money spent on tax breaks to attract corporate entities would be better spent improving infrastructure and human capital to attract many employers, and are critical to corporate decision making.
 The expansion of public services and public investment is vital in increasing the productivity and growth of local economies, and should be the priority of progressive political leaders.
 Budget shortfalls, however, have made public investment more scarce this past year in the face of the pandemic and economic flux.

 Current Reforms & Tools to Fight for Them